bcgov/forest-management-indicators/README.md

 install_github("sckott/rphylopic")
 ```

-A full installation of Tex (e.g. MiKTex or MacTeX) is required to render the .Rmd file to PDF with `knitr`.
+An installation of LaTeX (e.g. MiKTex, MacTeX or [`tinytex`](https://cran.r-project.org/web/packages/tinytex/index.html)) is required to render the .Rmd file to PDF with `knitr`.

 ### Getting Help or Reporting an Issue